-A trained counselor can assist you during this time of need, advise you of your options and provide you with support in pursuing them.
-For referral to a counselor, contact Campus Director or Title IX coordinator.
+A trained counselor, on campus meetings are offered twice a month, can assist you during this time of need, advise you of your options and provide you with support in pursuing them.
+For referral to a counselor, contact Campus Director or Title IX coordinator, or check the open counseling session's announcement on the information board.